codes3112/simple-reactjs-form/README.md

 ![Screen Shot 2020-01-19 at 9 26 22 PM](https://user-images.githubusercontent.com/38701679/72694274-7230de00-3b02-11ea-8128-6d768c845728.png)

 This is a fullstack react js form connected to MongoDb Database through Node JS server using rest Api.
-It has validations set up for first name,last name and email.
+It has validations set up for first name,last name and email.Styling is done using Bootstrap 4.

 ## Available Scripts